Images of Pityriasis Rosea (9)

 - What treatments, if any, you have tried

 - Whether or not any friends or relatives have a similar rash

 - Your recent sexual history

-- Your medication history (make sure you know the names of any pills you have taken within the last month)
+- Your medication history (including the names of any medications or supplements you have taken within the last month)